 DIT will take place independently of other phases, and will be subject to the overall LC13 plan, but is expected to be undertaken at the same time as SIT.
 The start of DIT will be offset from the start of SIT to ensure that components integrate prior to beginning testing with Devices.

 User Integration Testing (UIT) allows Users to test their systems and Devices with the Modified DCC Total System before changes are made available in the production environment.
+For Release 2.0, each Supplier Party that is a Responsible Supplier for any Device with an SMI Status of ‘commissioned’ is required to execute User Regression Testing against the Modified DCC Total System, as further described in Section 5.
 UIT also allows new and existing Parties to provide evidence of their ability to interact with the Modified DCC Total Systems for formal user testing using DCC Meter Protocol Emulators.

 Testing to support the Transition to Operations (TTO).
 These testing stages may operate independently and overlap with other phases.
 Testing as part of this group will include Operational Acceptance Testing, Business Acceptance Testing, security testing, pre-production proving and any required Performance Testing.
 It is the phase that assures that DCC Systems and processes – including billing and reporting are ready to support the changes introduced by the wider release.